How to Patch a Drywall Hole: Step-by-Step Guide

 Nail Holes and Small Dents (Under 1/2 Inch)

-Grab lightweight spackling compound—not the heavy-duty stuff, the lightweight version is easier to sand.
-Use a 2-inch putty knife to press compound into the hole with a single swipe, overfilling it slightly.
-Once it's dry (usually 1 to 2 hours), sand it smooth with 120-grit sandpaper.
-You'll be amazed how smooth it gets.
-Wipe the dust with a damp cloth, prime with one coat, and paint with your wall color.
-Done.
+Use lightweight spackling compound.
+Press it into the hole with a 2-inch putty knife in one swipe, overfilling slightly.
+Once dry (1 to 2 hours), sand smooth with 120-grit sandpaper.
+Wipe the dust with a damp cloth.
+Prime with one coat, paint with your wall color.
+Finished.

 Small Holes (1/2 Inch to 3 Inches)

-Self-adhesive mesh patch kits are your best friend here.
-You can find these at any hardware store for about $5.
-They're just sticky mesh with a paper backing.
+Self-adhesive mesh patch kits work best.
+Find them at hardware stores for about $5.
+They're sticky mesh with paper backing.

-Peel the backing and stick the patch directly over the hole.
-Now you apply joint compound over the mesh in two thin coats.
-This is important: use thin coats, not one thick coat.
-A thin coat dries faster and feathers better at the edges.
-Let the first coat dry, then apply the second.
-Once dry, sand with 120-grit sandpaper until smooth.
+Peel the backing and stick the patch over the hole.
+Apply joint compound over the mesh in two thin coats.
+Thin coats dry faster and feather better than one thick coat.
+Let the first dry, then apply the second.
+Sand smooth with 120-grit sandpaper once dry.
 Prime and paint.
+Takes about 45 minutes plus dry time between coats.
+These kits work so well I stopped doing larger patches with blocking under 3 inches.

 Medium Holes (3 to 6 Inches)

-Now you're cutting into the drywall itself.
-This looks scarier than it is.
+Now you're cutting the drywall itself.
+Looks scarier than it actually is.

 Large Holes (6 Inches or More)

-For larger damage, you need solid backing.
-Locate the nearest studs on both sides of the hole.
-Cut the hole from stud to stud so your patch can screw directly into framing.
-This means the patch won't flex or move—it's locked in solid.
+Larger damage needs solid backing.
+Find the nearest studs on both sides of the hole.
+Cut from stud to stud so your patch screws directly into framing.
+This keeps the patch locked in solid and prevents flexing.

-Cut your new drywall patch to size, screw it into the studs with drywall screws (two per stud is standard), then tape the seams with mesh tape.
-Apply 2 to 3 coats of joint compound, feathering each coat wider than the last.
-The goal is to blend the patch edges so they disappear.
-Sand smooth between coats, then prime and paint.
+Cut your new drywall to size.
+Screw it into the studs with drywall screws (two per stud).
+Tape the seams with mesh tape.
+Apply 2 to 3 coats of joint compound, feathering each coat wider than the last to blend the edges and make them disappear.
+Sand between coats, then prime and paint.

 The Critical Step Everyone Forgets: Priming

 Skip primer and you'll regret it.
-Raw joint compound soaks up paint differently than the surrounding drywall, leaving a visible sheen difference that screams "patch."
+Raw joint compound absorbs paint differently than the surrounding drywall, leaving a visible sheen difference.
 Always prime before painting.
-One coat of primer does the job.
-Then two coats of matching paint usually blends perfectly.
+One primer coat does it.
+Then two coats of matching paint blends almost perfectly.

 When It's Time to Call a Pro

-Some damage goes beyond a quick DIY patch.
-If you're dealing with water damage, structural issues, or multiple large holes, that's when it makes sense to hand it off.
-Large drywall repairs also take longer than most homeowners want to spend on a weekend project.
+Some damage goes beyond DIY.
+Water damage, structural issues, and multiple large holes need professional work.
+Large repairs also take longer than most homeowners want to spend on a weekend.

-That's where I come in.
-The Toolbox Pro has patched thousands of holes in Phoenix East Valley homes over 15+ years.
-We handle everything from nail holes to large impact damage, and we know exactly how to make patches blend so you forget they were ever there.
+The Toolbox Pro has patched thousands of holes in Phoenix East Valley homes.
+We handle everything from nail holes to large impact damage and know exactly how to make patches disappear.
+Insured, background-checked, 4.9★ rated.

 Frequently Asked Questions